Prasanna102/Bank/README.md

 #Azure Technologies used for this project:

- # -Static web app
+  -Static web app
- #- Azure Health Bot
+  -Azure Health Bot

 ####ScreenShots